albar965/littlenavmap-manual/en/INTRO.md

 A warning dialog will be shown when starting _Little Navmap_ the first time on a system without any flight simulator installations.
 See chapter [Running without Flight Simulator Installation](RUNNOSIM.md#running-without-flight-simulator-installation) for more information on this.

 One or more scenery library databases may need to be updated when you install a new version of _Little Navmap_.
 A question dialog will pop up prompting you to erase the now incompatible database.
-You can reload the scenery in the [Scenery Library Dialog](SCENERY.md#load-scenery-library-dialog) after erasing the database.
+You can reload the scenery in the [Scenery Library Dialog](SCENERY.md#load-scenery-library-dialog) after erasing the databases.